-Monthly financial reports are prepared for all of the companies within the Group together with consolidated financial reports.
-These form the basis of the monthly meetings at each mill, where the President, CFO and Group Controller review the respective company's management group.
-A specific analysis is conducted of order status, cost follow-up, investments and cash flow.
-A conference call is held every quarter where the quarterly accounts and the subsidiary's updated forecasts are analysed.
+Monthly financial reports are prepared for all of the companies in the Group as well as consolidated financial reports.
+These form the basis of the monthly meetings at each mill, where the CEO, CFO and Group Controller meets the respective company's management team.
+Areas emphasised for analysis are order status, cost follow-up, investments and cash flow.
+A conference call is made every quarter where the quarterly accounts and the subsidiary's forecast update are analysed.
 The CFO also visits the subsidiaries several times a year.
-These meetings are supplemented with Heads of Finance meetings several times a year, where the CFO, financial manager of each subsidiary and the Group's Chief Accountant and Controller meet.
-At these meetings, particular emphasis is placed on following up any problems and ensuring the accuracy of financial reporting.
-Forecasts are updated every quarter for all Group companies and there are finance functions, including controllers, both locally and centrally, that compare these forecasts with outcomes and ensure that the financial information is true and accurate.
+These meetings are supplemented with Heads of Finance meetings, where the CFO, financial manager of each subsidiary and the Group's Chief Accountant and Controller meet.
+At these meetings, particular emphasis is placed on monitoring any problems and ensuring the accuracy of financial reporting.
+Forecasts are updated every quarter for all Group companies and there are controllers working on financial matters both locally and centrally, comparing these forecasts with outcomes and ensuring that the financial information is true, fair and correct.

-The Board's Audit Committee meets regularly to deal with issues relating to risks that have been identified.
-The control environment has been created through shared values, corporate culture, rules and policies, communication and follow-up, as well as the way in which the business is organised.
-The main tasks of Group staff are to implement, further develop and maintain the Group's control routines and also to introduce internal control routines aimed at business-critical issues.
+The Board of Director's Audit Committee meets regularly to discuss identified risks.
+The control environment has been created through common values, Rottneros' corporate culture, rules and policies, communication and follow-up, as well as the way in which the business is organised.
+The main task of Group staff is to implement, develop and maintain the Group's control routines and to introduce internal control routines aimed at businesscritical issues.

-Rottneros' auditors examine both the financial information for the half year and the annual accounts.
-Every year the auditors also examine a sample of controls and processes and report any areas for improvement to both Group management and also the management team for each subsidiary.
-The auditor in charge also attends most meetings of the Audit Committee.
+Rottneros' auditors examine both the financial information for the third quarter and the annual accounts.
+Every year the auditors also examine a selection of the company's control activities and processes and report any areas for improvement to the Board and Group management and also the management team of the respective subsidiary.
+The auditor in charge also attends meetings of the Audit Committee.